sf-pocket-gophers-2015/decoupled_architecture/README.md

 end
 ```

-Let's bring up the server and leave it running, and we're ready to go.
+Let's bring up the server and leave it running, and our server app is ready to go.

-Now let's switch to working on the client.
+Now let's switch to working on the client app.
 We could use whatever we want for this, we just need a server that will serve our `.js`, `.css`, and image files.
 Rails, Sinatra, Node, some other thing.
 For the purposes of this demo, let's make another Rails app.

 Let's create a controller, and action, a view, and a corresponding route that will serve our `.js` file.
-That's all review, the only difference is that when we bring up the client's server, we will need to run it on a different port, as our server is already running on 3000.
+That's all review, the only difference is that when we bring up the client app, we will need to run it on a different port, as our server app is already running on 3000.
 We can pass the `-p` flag to `bin/rails` to set a different port.

 `bin/rails s -p 3003`